 7) Hire them if everything checks out or pay them to do a small project to see how they do before officially hiring them.

 Hey VAs!
 Is it time to hire your first virtual assistant?
 Check out these tips first!
 Click To Tweet

 IMPORTANT THINGS TO KEEP IN MIND:

 - If you need to train your VA, you can write up an SOP of the process or record a video of what to do.
 Don’t just expect them to figure it out on their own.

 - When delegating work, communication is key.
-Be clear in what you need done and when.
+Be clear on what needs to be done and when.
 Give the VA enough time to complete the project (remember you’re not their only client).
-Also try to respond to any questions they may have in a prompt manner so they can complete the task.
+Also, try to respond to any questions they may have in a prompt manner so they can complete the task.